- Resident Evil Introducing

 Voiced by: Crispin Freeman

-A WilPharma head researcher working to develop a cure for the T-Virus so he can sell both.
+A WilPharma head researcher working to develop a vaccine for the t-Virus.

 Voiced by: Roger Craig Smith